Things to consider when selecting a software vendor

 If the company is based in the US, do they have grants, contracts, or cooperative agreements with the NSF or SBIR?
 Do they have a nearby office or representatives that you can easily get in touch with if you have concerns?

-These checks will help you determine how reputable the software vendor is.
+These checks will help you determine how reputable the software development consulting vendor is.